Sam-Dragon/cloud/gcp/IAM.md

 - Member type is identified by **prefix**
   - user, serviceaccount, group or domain
 - Members to roles is many-to-many relationship

+> Policy Troubleshooter
+- It helps to troubleshoot permission for the user